Best RAM for Ryzen 5 5600X in 2023

 Crucial is an excellent choice when it comes to memory.
 They have plenty of options, and you can easily get a pair that works for your build.
 This is especially true if you’re building a new system around AMD’s new Ryzen 5 5600X because the Ballistix RGB kit can do a great job.

-As far as aesthetics go, the Ballistix kit comes with a white heat spreader which should keep temperatures low, but also looks pretty great, too.
-Surprisingly, it isn’t too high profile, so even if you decide to go for an air cooler with your CPU, you won’t have to worry about interference in this regard.
+As far as aesthetics go, the Ballistix kit comes with a white heat spreader which should keep temperatures low but also looks pretty great, too.
+Surprisingly, it isn’t too high profile, so even if you decide to go for an air cooler with your CPU, you won’t have to worry about interference.

 Last but not least, the RGB lights not only look nice, but they’re also compatible with pretty much any RGB software under the sun.
 Controlling them should be no issue at all, regardless of what software you’re using.
 An all-around excellent kit.